UriGandel/UriGandel/README.md

-# Hi there, I'm Uriel Gandelman 👋
+# Hi there, I'm Uriel Gandelman

 ### Software Developer | AI Enthusiast | TIC Student

 I'm a software developer with a strong focus on backend architecture, mobile development, and integrating Artificial Intelligence into real-world applications.
-Currently in my 5th year studying Information and Communication Technologies (TIC) at ORT, and looking forward to pursuing my degree in engineering at ITBA.
+Currently in my 5th year studying Information and Communication Technologies (TIC) at ORT.
 Always ready to build, iterate, and compete in hackathons.

 ---